-High potency statins pose significantly higher risk of kidney injury than low potency, say expertsMarch 19th, 2013 in Cardiology /
+High potency statins pose significantly higher risk of kidney injury than low potency, say expertsMarch 19, 2013 in Medicine & Health / Cardiology

 Patients taking high potency statins for high blood pressure are at a 34% higher risk of being hospitalised for acute kidney injury (AKI), compared with those taking low potency statins, a paper published today in BMJ suggests.